kurttaylor/kurt-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Senior Research Associate in Medical Statistics and Health Data Science at the University of Bristol based in the Bristol Medical School.
-Currently, I am conducting research using electronic health data.
-In my spare time, I am a competitive distance runner and keen cyclist.
+I am an analyst providing technical support to companies in the pharmaceutical sector.
+I completed my PhD in Epidemiology at the University of Bristol and have postdoctoral experience working as a Senior Research Associate in Medical Statistics and Health Data Science.